Success for Aldenham students at the Model United Nations Conference

 Also in Academic

-Parents, staff and students came together on the evening of Tuesday 27th September for a special celebratory event for the Upper Sixth EPQ students.
-The Extended Project Qualification is worth half an A Level and is highly valued by universities because it encourages the development of independent learning and research skills.
-The students chosen topics […]
+Congratulations to our Upper Sixth EPQ students on achieving outstanding grades, six months before their A Level examinations: 71% A* 86% A* – A 100% A* – C The Extended Project Qualification is worth half of an A Level and is highly valued by universities because it encourages the development of independent learning and research […]